sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 You can quickly go to vSphere and admire the work.

-You will see the machine being created, started, and if you launch a console, you will see the automatic entry of commands and the installation process.
+You will see the creation, starting, and running of the machine on the console.
+You will see the automatic entry of commands and the installation process.

 At the end of the creation, you will find your template ready to use in vSphere.